MReda99/nbo-package/COMPLETE_FUNCTIONALITY.md

 # 🎯 COMPLETE NBO Package Functionality

+> **Purpose**: This document provides a comprehensive overview of the complete NBO package functionality, explaining both validation and execution capabilities to help stakeholders understand the full value proposition.

 ## What Your Package Actually Does (Both Validation AND Execution)

 Your package provides **COMPLETE END-TO-END NBO PIPELINE**, not just validation: